Estimated reading time: 7 minutes

 If the city grows, your business can continue to grow along with it.
 However, this requires early insight, and adapting the solutions you’re selling to best fit the needs of the city.
 If your software doesn’t collect or store actionable data from users’ interactions with the solution, you may want to consider what it would take to change that.
 If your hardware is not paired with software that provides quick, easy-to-gather, useful data, you may want to consider shopping for a new partner before approaching smart city committees with your solution.
 Don’t just get caught up in making the initial sale, go the extra mile and ensure your solution is as useful to the people of the city as possible.
 This will open the door to more sales in the future, and provide a more positive experience for both front-end users and city planners aggregating data on the back end.

 What Does This Mean to Me?

 Perhaps one element of creating a smart city that can easily go unnoticed is how crucial value-adds will become.
 Urban landscapes are complicated, and so is the technology necessary to tie it all together and solve complex problems.
-The first initial step will be integration planning, and VARs should want a place at the table when those discussions happen.
+The first initial step will be integration planning, and VARs and ISVs should want a place at the table when those discussions happen.

 A smart city is more than just a few pieces of technology linked and functioning together – it’s a living, moving, changing ecosystem, and city planning committees will be eager to have all the help they can get during the implementation phases.
 Be sure you’re able to offer additional support, installation services, roll-out tech support, and troubleshooting.
 This can mean the difference between winning and losing in the battle to gain these contracts.